heimrichhannot/contao-extassets/README.md

 # Contao Extassets

 > This bundle is outdated and not actively maintained anymore!
+Please have a look at [Encore Bundle](https://github.com/heimrichhannot/contao-encore-bundle) if you need a good and actively maintained asset solution.

 Create your own css & js groups and add them to your contao theme layouts.